gustofied/P2Engine/README.md

 **Ledger** — Agents have wallets and can transfer funds.
 All transactions are recorded with complete audit trails.

-## Core
+## How It Works

-[we need a better title to say here, like we are describing p2engine in full yes, hmm]

 P2Engine's architecture and internals are inspired by a beautiful and well-thought-out blueprint laid down by [Erik](https://eriksfunhouse.com).
 His architecture proposal and taste for systems, agents, tools, prompt templates, etc. have guided P2Engine to what it is today.
 A total recommendation: check out his series, here is [Part 1](https://eriksfunhouse.com/writings/state_machines_for_multi_agent_part_1/), and then continue to [Part 2](https://eriksfunhouse.com/writings/state_machines_for_multi_agent_part_2/), [Part 3](https://eriksfunhouse.com/writings/state_machines_for_multi_agent_part_3/), and [Part 4](https://eriksfunhouse.com/writings/state_machines_for_multi_agent_part_4/).

 P2Engine’s orchestration is fundamentally built on finite state machine (FSM) principles, where each agent conversation progresses through well-defined states with explicit transition rules.

-This approach provides predictable behavior while enabling complex multi-agent interactions.
+**Finite State Machine**

+Each agent conversation moves through well-defined states: UserMessage → AssistantMessage or ToolCall → ToolResult → AssistantMessage, with WaitingState managing async operations.
+Agent delegation adds AgentCall/AgentResult states, and conversations end with FinishedState..
+This explicit state management makes it easier to create reliable coordination and to debug the systems.

+**Interaction Stack**

+Every agent maintains a stack storing complete interaction history.
+This enables conversation rewinding, branch creation for alternative paths, and preserved context across agent handoffs.

+**Effect-Based Execution**

+Agent decisions generate "effects" (tool calls, payments, delegations) that execute asynchronously via Celery workers.

+**Artifact Evaluation**

+Every agent action produces artifacts that evaluators score automatically.

+**Ledger**

+Canton Network provides agent wallets, automated payments, and immutable audit trails.
+Agents can earn rewards for quality work, creating the world for more natural incentive alignment akin to our world.

-At its core, P2Engine runs LLM-agents in discrete steps.
+P2Engine runs LLM-agents in discrete steps.
 Each step produces artifacts, and a separate and async evaluator scores them.
-You can think of it like this: the agent thinks, acts, and creates something; the evaluator observes, scores, then which is not yet implemented the root/router or evaluator takes the feedback then decides the next tool, step, or configuration. [hmm this needs to be clearer written kinda, and also is a tad bit negative no?]
+You can think of it like this: the agent thinks, acts, and creates something; the evaluator observes, scores.

-[before the ramble which i like, aybe we are missing one or two paragrpahs to explain p2engine here? hmm]

 So To ramble, and quickly summaries what P2Engine has, it gives us agent interfaces, tool registry, templates/personas, runtime policies.
 A pushdown automata esque, it is a finite state machine with an interaction stack.
 It has branching, rewind, artifacts and an artifacts bus, Redis-backed session/state.
 Judge prompts, metrics, branch scoring, rollout experimentation.
 Chat, artifacts inspect/diff, rollouts, ledger ops, conversation watch.
 Rich logs; optional with rerun views and real-time log print outs.
 And the ledger (Canton/DAML) integration gives us balances, transfers, and audit trails.